bitherder/qmk_firmware/keyboards/planck/keymaps/bitherder/a.typ

  :second finger on the I-key, your third finger on the T-key, and your :fourth-finger on the P-key.
  :
- :Similarly place the four fingers of your left hand on the N, E, R, and A-keys.
- :Place your right thumb over the SPACE bar.
-(Henceforth, always hit the SPACE :bar with this thumb.)
-Now, lift all your fingers slightly so that they are :poised just over the keys.
-Each finger should be just barely touching its :home key.
-This is an electronic keyboard and does not take much pressure to :accidentally press the key down.
+ :Similarly place the four fingers of your left hand on the N, E, R, and :A-keys.
+Place your right thumb over the SPACE bar.
+(Henceforth, always hit :the SPACE bar with this thumb.)
+Now, lift all your fingers slightly so that :they are poised just over the keys.
+Each finger should be just barely :touching its home key.
+This is an electronic keyboard and does not take :much pressure to accidentally press the key down.
  :
  :Above the E-key is the ,-key.
 Above the I-key is the U-key.
 Learn these :positions well.
 Whenever you are about to type a line, look at your fingers